-My goal is to help you discern facts from opinions and falsehoods about scientific topics that appear to be controversial on the web, in the media and in everyday life.
+My goal is to help you separate facts from opinions and falsehoods about scientific topics that appear to be controversial on the Internet, in the media and in everyday life.

-My approach is based on the critical analysis of the scientific literature, scientific skepticism and assessing the quality of arguments.
+My approach is based on a critical analysis of the scientific literature, scientific skepticism and assessing the quality of argumentation.

 I’m the only person managing this website.
 While I write and draw everything by myself, I collaborate with scientists from various fields in order to create and review the content; they are listed before each comic they contributed to.

 These groups and organizations are important to me and I share common objectives with them: